Click on any of the questions below to see the answer.

 Family Star offers an extended-day, year-round center-based school program, as well as a home-based program and family support services.
 We are more than a school – we educate children, strengthen families, and build community!

 A variety of factors (including child age, geographic location, and income level) affect our program availability.
 We encourage you to call our center and talk to our enrollment team to determine if Family Star has an available slot.
 Contact our Northwest Center at (303) 477-7827 or our Northeast Center at (303) 295-7711 to discuss availability at either center.
+You may also fill out an enrollment inquiry here and one of our Center Directors will get back to you about availability.

 Our tuition rates are competitive, and our program offers a wide range of comprehensive family services (including mental health services, disabilities services, and a premium nutritional program) at no extra cost.
 Please call one of our enrollment team at our Northwest Center at 303-477-7827 or our Northeast Center at (303) 295-7711 to determine if you qualify for reduced tuition or government subsidies, and to discuss further tuition details.